zjinwework/sinatra-procedural-tic-tac-toe-wework-bc-000/README.md

 Now run your tests with `learn` and watch Firefox come to life.
 It's okay if some of the tests are now failing.
 You can undo any changes you've made since to get them to pass.

-View <a href='https://learn.co/lessons/sinatra-tic-tac-toe' data-visibility='hidden'>Sinatra Tic Tac Toe</a> on Learn.co and start learning to code for free.
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-tic-tac-toe' data-visibility='hidden' title='Sinatra Tic Tac Toe'>Sinatra Tic Tac Toe</a> on Learn.co and start learning to code for free.</p>